-Before leaving interview thank everyone present for interview and shake each one hands.
+Before leaving the interview thank everyone present for the interview and shake each one hand.

 Other Kuwait Job Interview Info

-When you receive an invitation to the Kuwait job interview, you may apply for the Kuwait visa and Kuwait work permit.
-Then take a look at Kuwait dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Kuwait job interview, you may apply for a Kuwait visa and Kuwait work permit.
+Then take a look at the Kuwait dress code because how you dress is one of the most important attributes in being hired.